lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 it prepares for sending a SCHC ACK for the last window.

-Upon receiving a SCHC Sender-Abort, the receiver MUST release all resource associated with this SCHC Packet.
+Upon receiving a SCHC Sender-Abort, the receiver MAY exit with an error condition.

-Upon expiration of the Inactivity Timer, the receiver MUST send a SCHC Receiver-Abort and it MUST release all resource associated with this SCHC Packet.
+Upon expiration of the Inactivity Timer, the receiver MUST send a SCHC Receiver-Abort and it MAY exit with an error condition.

-On the Attempts counter exceeding MAX_ACK_REQUESTS, the receiver MUST send a SCHC Receiver-Abort and it MUST release all resource associated with this SCHC Packet.
+On the Attempts counter exceeding MAX_ACK_REQUESTS, the receiver MUST send a SCHC Receiver-Abort and it MAY exit with an error condition.

 Reassembly of the SCHC Packet concludes when